 - Obtaining accommodations or support needs other than those the College has agreed to provide in the accommodation’s plan.

-- Notifying individual faculty members of their disabilities and accommodations by presenting his/her accommodation form to each professor (when accommodations are needed) and requesting those accommodations.
+- Notifying individual faculty members of their disabilities and accommodations by presenting their accommodation form to each professor (when accommodations are needed) and requesting those accommodations.
 The faculty and student will then discuss the best way to satisfy the student’s need for accommodations.

 - Making contact with individuals and offices providing additional support on campus.

 - Developing the self-advocacy skills, motivation, organizational skills, and maturity necessary to be successful academically in college.

 - Adopts teaching practices and evaluation methods which promote equal access.

 - Treats all matters related to students with disabilities in a confidential manner.

 - May request a written agreement before allowing the student to tape record the lecture/class.